lokesh2108/DesignPatterns/README.md

-Design patterns that are used completely all over the project:
+Design patterns that are used:
 1. Strategy
 2. Internal Iterator
 3. Null Object pattern